NotUnderi/rekkaribotti/README.md

 - [ ] Docker container for easy deployment
 - [ ] Integrate Traficom Open Data to find/predict car location, weight etc. and get power/weight for comparing cars
+- [ ] Full rewrite to standardize variable and other names from Finnish to English and make the bot and fetching/caching script seperate

 ## License